mpollmeier/gremlin-scala/README.md

 gremlin-scala
 =============
-A thin wrapper for Gremlin so that it feels natural to use the awesome Gremlin graph DSL in Scala.
+A thin wrapper for Gremlin so that it feels natural to use the Gremlin graph DSL in Scala.
 Gremlin is a domain specific language for traversing a number of graph databases including [Neo4j](http://neo4j.org/), [OrientDB](http://www.orientechnologies.com/),